Colombia–Nicaragua relations: International Court of Justice case

 On December 6, 2001, Nicaragua filed a complaint against Colombia at the International Court of Justice (ICJ) in an attempt to resolve the dispute.
+The Colombian government protested Nicaragua's calling for international oil companies to explore maritime waters that are under its claimed maritime territory in July 2002.
+Nicaragua protested against Colombia for publishing a map that affected the "sovereignty and national integrity" of Nicaragua in January 2003.
+Nicaragua presented their preliminary objections at the ICJ in April, and Colombia presented theirs in July.
+President of Nicaragua Enrique Bolaños declared that Colombia was going to accept the ICJ's resolution in October.
+Nicaragua appealed to the Colombian claims at the ICJ in January 2004.

+Colombia challenged the ICJ's jurisdiction over the case in July 2007.
+President of Colombia Álvaro Uribe paraded with the military in San Andres Island the same month, celebrating the independence of Colombia in the archipelago.

 President of Nicaragua Daniel Ortega also claimed that Colombia was too far from San Andres to have sovereignty over these and also accused Colombia of being "imperialist" and "expansionist".
 On December 12, 2007, Ortega also ordered the Nicaraguan military to be prepared for conflict with Colombia.
 The Colombian government answered that they would wait for the ICJ resolution and were going to ignore Ortega.

 On December 13, 2007, the International Court of Justice was set to resolve at 10 AM.
 The court finally concluded the long time dispute in favor of Colombia over the sovereignty over the San Andres Archipelago but also said that it had jurisdiction over the other aspects of the maritime dispute.
+President Ortega of Nicaragua stirred controversy after making remarks over the Humanitarian exchange process the Colombian government and the FARC guerrilla are undergoing to exchange hostages for prisoners.
+Ortega called the FARC "brothers" to free political prisoner Ingrid Betancourt and said that Betancourt death could be used to blame it on the FARC.

 On 19 November 2012, the ICJ decided this case by upholding Colombia's sovereignty over San Andres y Providencia, and other disputed islands.
 It also settled the maritime boundaries, allocating about 40% of the maritime territory in the west of San Andrés to Nicaragua.

 In September 2021, the International Court of Justice heard Nicaragua and Colombia on "alleged violations of sovereign rights and maritime spaces in the Caribbean sea".
 Nicaragua argues Colombia doesn't want to comply with the ICJ's ruling while Colombia claims Nicaragua violates "inalienable rights" of the Raizals.